 Assembling a few statements I think are concrete and non-contentious enough we can treat them as premises:

-2. Audience members have varying desires and needs which they hope to satisfy in experiencing an act; they also differ, for reasons stated, in their hermeneutic frames—frames which acts rely on to achieve communicative or affective ends.
+- Audience members have varying desires and needs which they hope to satisfy in experiencing an act; these desires are for the effects the acts hope to create.

-For those outside such circles, a very different triage of desires exist: they come to the discipline not out of an inherent interest in the discipline itself (its history, its future, its self-contradictions, its failings, its hypocrisies a la institutional critique…) but because the field’s productions offer something they find valuable.
+For those outside such inner circles, a very different triage of desires exist: they come to the discipline not out of an inherent interest in the discipline itself (its history, its future, its self-contradictions, its failings, its hypocrisies a la institutional critique…) but because the field’s productions offer something they find valuable.
 These are fans not interested in the festival per se (and accordingly, are not interested in interrogations or subversions of the festival’s norms, which are not a part of their “reality field” in the same way they might be for insiders).
 Rather, they are interested in experiences of escape, beauty, insight, etc. First-order vs. second-order contents.
 The music vs. the metadata.
 An “integrated fullness,” or non-iterated Pareto-optimal state, relative to these desires is more important than the act’s place among the larger context of the festival (its history, its future…).

 What are some of the means by which acts achieve their functions and gratify our desires?

 This gives us our basic triad of higher order effects, though of course there can and are many tactics or styles for conveying a map or chord or effect idea.